RG911 Interview/Presentation on Mark Attwood (RG Edit)

 Dear Show Host,

-Consider interviewing the world’s most prolific speaker on the explosive evidence at the World Trade Center on 9/11.
+Consider interviewing the world's expert on the explosive evidence at the World Trade Center on 9/11.

 My husband Richard Gage, AIA, Architect has been speaking publicly for more than 18 years about this important and timely subject.